delgada-ui/delgada/README.md

 ## What is Delgada?

-Delgada is a small, wickedly fast, Rust-based frontend compiler that enables developers to write/organize vanilla HTML, CSS, and JavaScript with similar ergonomics and composability to a modern frontend framework.
+Delgada is a small, wickedly fast, Rust-based frontend web compiler that enables developers to write/organize vanilla HTML, CSS, and JavaScript with similar ergonomics and composability to a modern frontend framework.

 ## Getting Started